BIGJRA/BIGJRA.github.io/rejuv.md

 Teal.

 The first is red + yellow, and the second is green + red + blue.
-Finally, add just green + blue and we’re in.
+Finally, add just green + blue and we're in.

-Well, that would be all we have to do, but there’s a secret.
-If you mix brown, then white, then orange, you’ll get access to a secret area.
-A fun fact: the Seviper and Venipede boarded up gyms are versions of Venam’s gym from older versions of Rejuvenation!
+Well, that would be all we have to do, but there's a secret.
+If you mix brown, then white, then orange, you'll get access to a secret area.
+A fun fact: the Seviper and Venipede boarded up gyms are versions of Venam's gym from older versions of Rejuvenation!

 After emerging, two tiles to the left of the top dumpster is a hidden *Psychic Gem.* Up the stairs all the way left is a hidden *Blue Shard.*